tronfacex/Dock-Companion/README.md

 4. Load or refresh the Circle Launcher skin for the application in Rainmeter.

-</br></br><strong>Debugging tool</strong></br></br>
+</br></br><strong>Debugging Issues</strong></br></br>
-There are two primary reasons why Dock Companion are mismatched Process Name or an invalid filepath in the Config.txt file.
+There are two primary reasons why Dock Companion fails: a mismatched Process Name or an invalid filepath in the Config.txt file.
 Both issues can be solved using the Debug tool.

 <strong>Mismatched Process Name</strong></br></br>
-Dock Companion assumes an application's Process Name will be based on the programs exe filename.
+Dock Companion assumes an application's Process Name based on the program's exe filename.
 There are some cases where the Process Name does not match the exe filename.
 In those cases Dock Companion will fail to find open windows of the target application.
 Solve this issue by using the Debug tool to find the true Process Name for a given window and override the original Config.txt file.</br></br> Follow these instructions to Debug the Config.txt:
 1. Navigate to the Dock Companion folder and open DockCompanionConfigSetup.exe.
 2. Click "Debug" at the bottom of the window.
 The debug window will open.
 3. Open an instance of the target application.